lemon-sh/binshclock/README.md

 Usage
 ---
-Just run the executable! (you may have to get through a SmartScreen dialog if the executable is not signed).
+Just run the executable!
+(You may have to get through a SmartScreen dialog).
 To open the About screen click the bottom-right corner of the window.

 Building